DavidShears/LogParser/README.md

 node app.js IIS summip - summarise by IP (exclude HTTP status & url request)

+node app.js IIS (summstat/summurl/summip if required) agent - only use checkbot, not checkip to report on bots

+node app.js IIS (summstat/summurl/summip if required) ip - only use checkip, not checkbot to report on bots

 node app.js (or any parm not listed above) - trigger original Joomla logic

 ## Requirements